wojtasskorcz/play-pools-tuning/README.md

 ![](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/results/blocking-response.png)

-This time we first test a thread pool of 12 threads ([times]) as an example of bad configuration.
-Then, we show a thread pool of 100 threads ([times]).
+This time we first test a thread pool of 12 threads (09:46:50 - 09:49:20) as an example of bad configuration.
+Then, we show a thread pool of 100 threads (09:49:40 - 09:52:10).
 Here, when handling a request, we simulate a request to a downstream service that takes 500ms.

 As we can see, for blocking operations the difference in response times between the test configurations is much more pronounced.
 The 100-thread application always responds within 500ms, whereas the 12-thread application takes up to 15s under heavy load.
 Fortunately, properly configuring a thread pool for blocking operations is relatively easy, because we usually can set the number of threads to the number of connections supported by the downstream database or web service.